It’s a Binary World!

 Understandably, up to now, a focus on the Base 10 system has helped educate citizens to operate competently in a decimal world.
 But with dramatic shifts in technology, industry, socioeconomic and even personal, home activity towards heavy reliance on automated measurement, communications, calculation and control of processes, the abilities to design, produce, and apply corresponding products and new tools can very well determine the future personal, industrial and commercial survival, success and dominance of individuals, organizations and nations.

 As key quantitative abilities begin to develop (or not) in our minds and bodies during the earlier years in our lives [8], perhaps it would be helpful to reconsider our basic elementary education, boldly but carefully.
-Like most successful, large-scale projecs, the objectives, way and means for stronger foundations of basic modern number and computation development in our children should be opportunely provided.
+Like most successful, large-scale projects, the objectives, ways and means for developing stronger foundations of basic modern number and computation thinking in our children should be opportunely provided.

 What would it take, and what could it mean to add the topic of bases other than 10 in the early, elementary and high school (preK-12) curricula?